Kanga Bush Camp sits beside Kanga Pan in a remote region of Mana Pools National Park

 Dangerous animals: High Risk

 Security measures: There is a safe at reception.
-Guests are accompanied to and from their rooms after dark.

 Fire safety: Fire extinguishers are dotted around camp.